yguitton/training-material/topics/microbiome/tutorials/metaplasmidome_query/tutorial.md

 >
 > > <solution-title></solution-title>
 > >
 > > 1.
-There are 2 pics: one around 0 (i.e. no plasmid coverage) that slowly decreases until 0.8 and a pic at 1 (full plasmid coverage)
+There are 2 peaks: one around 0 (i.e. no plasmid coverage) that slowly decreases until 0.8 and a pic at 1 (full plasmid coverage)
 > > 2.
 0.8 seems to be a breaking point and could be a good value to filter.
 > >
 > {: .solution}